rrudd/apstatus/README.md

 ### Usage

 Run `sudo npm start`, and access the application on port `8080`.
 The server needs root access in order to get readings from the sensor.

+Note that the default configuration uses a DHT22 connected via GPIO4, this can be configured in `sensor.js` by editing the line `dhtSensor.initialize(22, 4);`.

+### Known issues

+The default repositories on Raspbian may have an outdated version of node.js.
+The easiest way of solving this is [installing node from the Adafruit repo](https://learn.adafruit.com/node-embedded-development/installing-node-dot-js).